Health Encyclopedia - Discharge Instructions

 What to Expect at Home

-- Skin problems during or after prostate radiation treatment is rare.
-Your skin over the treated area may turn red, start to peel, or itch.
+- Skin problems.
+The skin over the treated area may turn red, start to peel, or itch.
+This is rare.

-- You may have diarrhea and cramping in your belly, or a sudden need to empty your bowels.
+- Diarrhea and cramping in your belly, or a sudden need to empty your bowels.
 These symptoms can last for the duration of therapy.
-They usually go away over time, but some patients may have diarrhea flare-ups for years afterwards.
+They often go away over time, but some patients may have diarrhea flare-ups for years afterwards.

-Problems keeping or getting an erection may occur after prostate radiation therapy but may not be noticed for months or even a year or more after therapy is finished.
+Problems keeping or getting an erection may occur after prostate radiation therapy.
+You may not notice this problem until months or even a year or more after therapy is finished.

-- Ask your doctor what soaps, lotions, or ointments that are okay to use.
+- Ask your doctor what soaps, lotions, or ointments are ok to use.

-Drink plenty of liquids: 8 - 10 glasses of fluids a day.
+Drink plenty of liquids.
+Try to get 8 to 10 glasses of fluids a day.
 Avoid orange juice, grapefruit juice, and other citrus juices if they make the bowel symptoms worse.

-Your doctor may place you on a low-residue diet that limits the amount of roughage you eat.
+Your doctor may place you on a low-residue diet that limits the amount of fiber you eat.
 You need to eat enough protein and calories to keep your weight up.

 Some people who get prostate radiation treatment may begin to feel tired during the time you are having treatments.
 If you feel tired: